zuozhenggh/learning-library/developer-library/weblogic-to-oci/intro/intro.md

-# Migrate WebLogic to Oracle Cloud Infrastructure

 ## Introduction
+### About this Workshop

-This lab is part of Oracle Cloud Infrastructure's Move & Improve workshop series.
-This lab will walk you through the process of migrating an existing on-premises WebLogic domain to WebLogic for Oracle Cloud Infrastructure.
+This workshop is part of Oracle Cloud Infrastructure's Move & Improve workshop series.
+This workshop will walk you through the process of migrating an existing on-premises WebLogic domain to WebLogic for Oracle Cloud Infrastructure.
 The WebLogic domain contains a couple Java applications and a datasource that we'll migrate without having to modify the underlying configuration.

 Attached below is a sample architecture of the final solution:
 ![](./images/Architecture.png)

-**The entire process may take 3 hours to complete, including provisioning time.**

-## Objective
+Estimated Workshop Time:  3 hours

+### Objectives

 Perform the end-to-end migration of a local WebLogic domain to Oracle Cloud Infrastructure using provisioning with the OCI Marketplace.